 - Don’t avoid cards with annual fees.
 While you may want to start with a no-annual-fee card to get a hang of the rewards game, consider upgrading to a card with annual fees in the future.
 These cards typically offer high sign-up bonuses, statement credit benefits and premium travel perks that more than justify the card’s cost.

 The world of points and miles may seem overwhelming at first.
-We hope that armed with the basics we’ve shared, you’ll give it a try.
-Maybe one day you’ll travel purely on rewards and forget what it’s like to pay for plane tickets with actual money (like some of CreditCards.com’s staff has).
+We hope that after reading these fundamentals, you’ll give it a shot.
+Maybe one day you’ll only travel using rewards and forget what it’s like to buy plane tickets with actual money (like some of CreditCards.com’s staff have).

-To find the right travel credit card and begin your journey, check CardMatch.
+To find the right travel credit card and begin your journey, check out CardMatch.
 This tool matches credit card offers to your credit profile, so you can be sure you have a good chance of being approved.
-Checking your offers doesn’t affect your credit score.
+Plus, checking your offers doesn’t affect your credit score.

-*All information about the Citi / AAdvantage Platinum Select World Elite Mastercard, AAdvantage Aviator Red World Elite Mastercard, CitiBusiness / AAdvantage Platinum Select Mastercard, Southwest Rapid Rewards Premier Business Credit Card, JetBlue Card, JetBlue Plus Card, Hilton Honors American Express Aspire Card and has been collected independently by CreditCards.com and has not been reviewed or approved by the issuer.
+*All information about the AAdvantage Aviator Red World Elite Mastercard, Citi / AAdvantage Platinum Select World Elite Mastercard, CitiBusiness / AAdvantage Platinum Select Mastercard, Hilton Honors American Express Aspire Card, JetBlue Card, JetBlue Plus Card, JetBlue Business Card, Southwest Rapid Rewards Premier Business Credit Card, United Business Card, United Club Business Card, Wyndham Rewards Earner Card, Wyndham Rewards Earner Plus Card and the Wyndham Rewards Earner Business Card has been collected independently by CreditCards.com and has not been reviewed or approved by the issuer.